-Everyone learns at their own pace, and it is important not to force people to go to the next level if they're not ready.
-It's also important not to hold people back.
-Some people will learn quickly and move on to the next level sooner.
+Everyone learns at their own pace and it is important to not force people into the next level if they're not ready.
+It's also important to not hold people back.
+Some people will learn quickly and can move on to the next level sooner than others.
 Let them.
 Holding people back will frustrate them and you.

-It's crucial to establish a series of milestones that, once reached, allow the trainee to advance.
-For example, when someone can set the entire stage by themselves, they can move on to basic training on the console.
-Some people may get there in a month; others may take six months; either is okay.
+It's important to establish a series of milestones that, once reached, allow the trainee to advance.
+For example, when someone is able to set the entire stage by themselves, they can move on to basic training on the console.
+Some people may get there in a month, others may take six months; either is okay.
 Remember, this is a long-term investment in your team.

 We all must face the truth that some people will not have the skills to become a solo FOH engineer.
-However, they might make a great assistant or setup/tear-down crew member.
-They could even mix simple events, like mid-week services or occasional outdoor events that only require a small sound reinforcement.
-Everyone wins by assigning them an appropriate role - you retain valuable help, and they work at their comfort level.
+However, they might make a great assistant or member of the setup/tear down crew.
+They could even be able to mix simple events, like mid-week services or occasional outdoor events that only require a small sound reinforcement.
+By assigning them an appropriate role, everyone wins - you retain valuable help and they work at their comfort level.